History of the Lilitai

 Klíto XVII of House Dashro

-A meek woman of mild heritage.
 Originally from Wemno, Keroa worked as a weaver for the Ksreskézaian House of Shentegdo.
 She had no ambition, but once in Kona's cult became loved by Kona and her successor, Súlevía Ekñedkh'lesa.
 Súlevía did not make the trip to Wanisin; she died of malnutrition with many of the other rebels during the two-year journey to the planet.
 It was only after Súlevía's death, when an upstart named Krizna Tsaklonía sought to replace her, that Keroa finally asserted her position in the line of succession.
 The idea of starting a new house, Dashro, was hers, as was the styling Klíto XVII.
 It was she who selected the locations for surveying for settlement once they reached the planet.
-Her control over the Wanisinese was never as adroit as her predecessors or successors, and many later Empresses have demonized her as the cause of the Sarthían rebels, who, most authorities agree, would never have splintered if it were not for Klíto's weak leadership.
+Her control over the Wanisinese was never as adroit as her predecessors or successors, and many later Empresses have demonized her as the cause of the Sarthían rebels, who, most authorities agree, would never have achieved autonomy and destroyed/captured Kevrosampa if it were not for Klíto's weak leadership.

-Despite her poor reputation with later generations, Klíto planned the creation of the great cities that still stand on Wanisin today, made first contact with Serena (although it would not be until the time of her daughter, Sampo I, when Serena's contributions to Wanisin became significant), and laid out the caste system, which initially consisted of labourers (slokdtabai), engineers (múnildai), and nobles (hakrodeklai).
-Later generations would see the split of the slokdtabai into the íntshai as the term 'slokdtaba' became more acutely associated with slavery, and the accumulation of a distinct warrior class comprised of múnildai and hakrodeklai.
-Periodically, castes of dignified scholars and mystics (such as the stíldai and the haspidai) would emerge, but within a generation these would be folded back into the ínshai by nobles fearing the emergence of a new estate of the realm.
+Despite her poor reputation with later generations, Klíto planned the creation of the great cities that still stand on Wanisin today, made first contact with Serena tel Moukarhím (although it would not be until the time of her daughter, Sampo I, when Serena's contributions to Wanisin became significant), and laid out the caste system, which initially consisted of labourers (slokdtabai), engineers (múnildai), and nobles (hakrodeklai).
+Later generations would see the partitioning of the slokdtabai into a second group, the íntshai, as the term 'slokdtaba' became more acutely associated with slavery, and the accumulation of a distinct warrior class comprised of múnildai and hakrodeklai.
+Periodically, throughout the thousands of years that followed, castes of dignified scholars and mystics (such as the stíldai and the haspidai) would form, but within a generation these would be folded back into the íntshai by nobles fearing the emergence of a new estate of the realm.

 Klíto XVII died naturally, her lifespan shortened, like so many slokdtabasa, by the harsh environment of Ksreskézo.